luminati-io/Social-media-dataset-samples/README.md

 ## Free Access for Researchers and NGOs

 The Bright Initiative provides free access to **[Web Scraper APIs](https://brightdata.com/products/web-scraper)** and **[ready-to-use datasets](https://brightdata.com/products/datasets)** for academic faculties, researchers, NGOs, and NPOs working on environmental or social causes.
-Submit your application [here](https://brightinitiative.com).# Social-media-dataset-samples
+Submit your application [here](https://brightinitiative.com).